 - Burner flame should be a blue color, indicating complete combustion.
-If not, have the unit serviced by a qualified technician. - Do not cover the oven bottom with foil.
-Air circulation will be restricted. - Never use gas ranges or ovens for heating purposes. - Always have pot handles turned inward. - Ensure children understand never to turn or play with the knobs on the front of the LP-gas range.
+If not, have the unit serviced by a qualified technician. - DO NOT cover the oven bottom with foil.
+Air circulation will be restricted. - Never use LP-Gas ranges or ovens for heating purposes. - Always have pot handles turned inward. - Ensure children understand never to turn or play with the knobs on the front of the LP-Gas range.